 Families are required to report the changes outlined below.
 HABC will process an interim rent change when any of the following occur:

-- Zero or minimal income family member receives monetary or non-monetary income - Family with only temporary or sporadic income receives monetary or non-monetary income - Change in family composition
+• Zero or minimal income family member receives monetary or non-monetary income

+• Change in family composition

 HABC will process an interim reexamination at the start and end of Earned Income Disregard period.
 See EARNED INCOME DISREGARD (EID).